treehouses/treehouses.github.io/pages/vi/firststeps.md

 The goal of OLE is to provide educational infrastructure to learners and educators in remote areas of the globe.
 The Raspberry Pi is used in pursuit of this goal to provide a cost-effective means by which devices can access educational resources.
 We aim to provide a stable system that is widely accessible by numerous devices and operating systems.
 This equipment will be deployed in the field with little or no access to the internet, so its reliability is of paramount importance.

-**NOTE**: This is an unpaid but intensive internship that requires 16 hours of work each week.
+**NOTE:** This is an unpaid but intensive internship that requires 16 hours of work each week.
 More information about the internship can be found in our [FAQ](faq.md#General_Internship_Questions).
 If you have further questions, don’t hesitate to ask other members in the Gitter [chat](https://gitter.im/treehouses/Lobby)!

 # Pre-Requisites